Claudio Caniggia: 1990 World Cup

 At the 1990 World Cup, Caniggia scored two key goals to help Argentina reach the final.
 He came off the bench in the inaugural match against Cameroon in Milan, memorably being fouled three times in a single dribble as he carried the ball forward, the last, by Benjamin Massing earning the Cameroonian a straight red card (Massing kicked Caniggia so hard his own shoe came off).
 In the subsequent matches, Caniggia was in the starting lineup.
 In the second round, Argentina faced Brazil in Turin, and with the score 0–0 after 80 minutes, a pass by Diego Maradona left Caniggia one on one against Brazilian goalkeeper Taffarel; Caniggia dribbled past him and scored on the empty goal, giving Argentina the victory and eliminating Brazil from the tournament in what was seen as a huge upset.
 The goal gave him legendary status among the Argentine fans for knocking out their chief rivals.

 Argentina then beat Yugoslavia in Florence on penalty kicks, advancing to the semi-finals, where they played against Italy in Naples.
 The Italians had not conceded any goals in five matches, and were up 1–0 at half-time.
 In the second half, Caniggia headed a cross into the net of goalkeeper Walter Zenga, ending his record streak at 517 minutes without conceding a goal, and sending the match into extra time.
 After no change in the score, penalty kicks were taken, and Argentina won again through this method, advancing to the final.
-Caniggia had been cautioned in the team's second first round match against the Soviet Union, and then received another yellow card against Italy for deliberately handling the ball, which earned him a suspension.
+Caniggia had been cautioned in the team's second first round match against the Soviet Union, and then received another yellow card against Italy for deliberately handling the ball, which earned him a suspension (disciplinary records were not wiped out between the first and second rounds at that time).
 He had to watch the final between his team and West Germany from the stands in Rome, which Argentina lost 1–0.